Encharted Cook

 • Sparkling Decorative White Sugar - Any of the following sugar toppings can be used: decorative sparkling sugar in large or small crystals, opal sugar, edible glitter, or granulated white sugar.

-How to Make Heart Shaped Scones
+How to Make Heart-Shaped Sweetheart Scones

 Process Photo 1- Mixing active dry yeast, sugar and water to proof the yeast.